hanrichard/Notebook/interview_question_javascript.md

 https://www.edureka.co/blog/interview-questions/javascript-interview-questions/

+## hoist
+Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
+Remember that JavaScript only hoists declarations, not initialisation.
+Let's take a simple example of variable hoisting,

 Cookie, localStorage, and sessionStorage are all the simple data storage ways for client-side storage.
 Cookie is more like an old school way to handle the simple data stored on the client-side.
 In HTML5, web storage, such as localStorage or sessionStorage is introduced and it’s also easier to use.